vakandrii/mnist-fashion-classification/README.md

 This project focuses on building a machine learning model to classify fashion items using the FashionMNIST dataset sourced from [Kaggle](https://www.kaggle.com/datasets/zalando-research/fashionmnist).
 FashionMNIST is a dataset of Zalando's article images, consisting of 60,000 training examples and 10,000 test examples.
 Each example is a 28x28 grayscale image associated with a label from 10 classes.

-Dataset in `data.csv` has only 2 classes: Trousers and Non-Trousers.
+Dataset in `train.csv` has only 2 classes: Trousers and Non-Trousers.
 The number of examples was reduced too.

 ## Dataset Overview